The Fastest private jets in the world

 5. Bombardier Global 7500 and 8000 (610mph)

 According to Bombardier, the Global 7000 flew faster than 650mph during testing – the largest business jet to reach this speed, securing its place as one of the fastest private jets in the world.
-Expected to go to market in late 2018, this luxury private plane has a maximum operating speed of 610mph – Mach 0.925 – and an impressive range of 8,861 miles.
+Entering the market in December 2018, this luxury private plane has a maximum operating speed of 610mph – Mach 0.925 – and an impressive range of 7,700 nautical miles.
 Its cabin of more than 54ft recently won a Red Dot Design Award.
+The Global 8000 will have an extended range of 7,900 nautical miles and is expected to launch in 2019.

-The Cessna Citation X+ is Cessna’s direct response to customers who wanted a faster Citation model – and they certainly delivered.
-This impressive aircraft has a maximum operating speed of Mach 0.935.
-The reason this is one of the fastest private aircraft in the world is the jet’s two dual-channel FADEC-controlled Rolls-Royce AE3007C2 turbo fan engines.
-Speed like this will cost you around $23 million to purchase the aircraft.
+The Cessna Citation X+ is Cessna’s direct response to customers who wanted a faster Citation model – and they certainly delivered; this impressive aircraft has a maximum operating speed of Mach 0.935, thanks to two dual-channel FADEC-controlled Rolls-Royce AE3007C2 turbo fan engines.
+Speed like this will cost you around $23 million if you want to purchase the aircraft.

 3. Dassault Falcon 900B (644mph)